jdcrensh/modify-assets-webpack-plugin/README.md

-# webpack-modify-assets-plugin
+# modify-assets-webpack-plugin

-Plugin to modify build asset sources before they are output to files
+Plugin to modify build sources prior to being written to the filesystem